-Infectious keratitis and corneal ulcers refer to the invasion of an infectious organism, such as bacteria, into the cornea.
-As a general rule, the deeper the corneal infection, the more severe the symptoms and complications.
-It should be noted that while relatively infrequent, a corneal ulcer is the most serious complication of contact lens wear.
+Infectious keratitis and corneal ulcers refer to the invasion of an infectious organism into the cornea.
+These infections can involve any layer of the cornea and as a general rule, the deeper the corneal infection, the more severe the symptoms and complications.

 - Pain and eye irritation

 The symptoms described above may not necessarily mean that you have keratitis.
 However, if you experience one or more of these symptoms, contact your ophthalmologist for a complete exam.

 A corneal ulcer usually occurs after corneal trauma or from an irregular ocular surface, which allows bacteria, fungus, or parasites to enter the cornea and cause an infection with inflammation.

 Trauma from a foreign body (including contact lenses), severe dry eyes, or eyelid disease can predispose patients to corneal infections.
 Contact lens overuse or poor contact lens hygiene also puts a patient at higher risk for such infections due to the bacteria and other organisms that can grow on the contact lenses, cases, and in re-used contact lens solution.